alfiomartini/TaskManager/Readme.md

     eval $(minikube docker-env)
     ```
 4.  **Build the application images (Optional):**

     **Option A: Build locally and tag for Kubernetes**

     ```bash
     # Build images
     docker compose -f compose.dev.yaml build

     # Tag with proper names to match Kubernetes manifests
     docker tag taskmanager-api:latest armartini/taskmanager-api:v2
     docker tag taskmanager-frontend:latest armartini/taskmanager-frontend:v2
     ```

     **Option B: Use existing images from Docker Hub**

     ```bash
     # Skip this step - Kubernetes will pull armartini/taskmanager-api:v2
     # and armartini/taskmanager-frontend:v2 from Docker Hub automatically
     ```

-5.  **Apply the Kubernetes manifests:** This creates all the necessary Deployments, Services, Secrets, and the PersistentVolumeClaim in your cluster.
+5.  **Create the Namespace and Apply Manifests:** This creates a dedicated namespace for the application and then creates all the necessary resources within it.

     ```bash
+    # Create the namespace
+    kubectl create namespace taskmgr

+    # Apply all manifests to the new namespace
-    kubectl apply -f kubernetes/
+    kubectl apply -f kubernetes/ -n taskmgr
     ```

 6.  **Check pod status (optional):** Wait for all pods to be in the `Running` state.
     ```bash
-    kubectl get pods -w
+    kubectl get pods -n taskmgr -w
     ```
+7.  **Cleanup (Optional):** To delete all the resources you just created:
+    ```bash
+    kubectl delete -f kubernetes/ -n taskmgr
+    ```
-7.  **Access the application:**
+8.  **Access the application:**

     There are two ways to access the frontend service running in Minikube.